The central limit theorem for Markov processes that are exponentially ergodic in the bounded-Lipschitz norm: Introduction

-We have therefore recognized the need to provide a new, somewhat more useful, criterion that would involve a weaker form of the exponential ergodicity, which has been established, for instance, in the framework of \cite{ergodic_pdmp,dawid-asia,ergodic_prop,hania} (cf. also \cite{hairer}).
-Instead of \eqref{cond:kom}, we namely assume that there exist $\gamma>0$, $c<\infty$ and some continuous function $V:E\to [0,\infty)$ such that, for every Borel measure $\mu$ with finite first moment, we have
+We have therefore recognized the need to provide a new, somewhat more useful, criterion that would involve a weaker form of the above requirement, similar to those occuring, for instance, in \cite{ergodic_prop, ergodic_pdmp, dawid-asia,kapica_sleczka,hania} (cf. also \cite{hairer}).
+More precisely, instead of \eqref{cond:kom}, we assume that there is $\gamma>0$ such that, for any two Borel probability measures $\mu$ and~$\nu$, there exist a~continuous function $V:E\to [0,\infty)$ and constants $\beta>0$, $\delta\in (0,1)$, for which

-where $d_{\text{FM}}$ stands for the \textit{bounded Lipschitz distance}, also known as the \textit{Fortet--Mourier metric} (cf. e.g. \cite[p.
+where $d_{\text{FM}}$ stands for the \textit{bounded-Lipschitz distance}, also known as the \textit{Fortet--Mourier metric} (cf., e.g., \cite[p.
 236]{lasota_from_fractals} or \cite[p.
 192]{bogachev}).
-Besides, an additional advantage of our approach is that this metric is weaker than the Wasserstein one, among others, in a manner enabling the use of a coupling argument (introduced by M. Hairer in \cite{hairer}, and further applied e.g. in \cite{ergodic_pdmp,clt,ergodic_prop,dawid-asia,hania, sleczka}) to reach an exponential mixing property with respect to $d_{\text{FM}}$, which fails while assuming \eqref{cond:kom}.
+Besides, an additional advantage of our approach is that this metric is weaker than the Wasserstein one, among others, in a manner enabling the use of a coupling argument (introduced by M. Hairer in \cite{hairer}, and further applied, e.g., in \cite{ergodic_prop, clt, ergodic_pdmp, dawid-asia,kapica_sleczka, sleczka, hania}) to reach an exponential mixing property with respect to $d_{\text{FM}}$, which fails while demanding it in terms of $d_{\text{W}}$.

-Hypotheses (H2) and (H3) used in \cite{kom_walczuk} roughly ensure that the semigroup $\{P(t)\}_{t\geq 0}$ preserves the finiteness of measures' moments of a given, greater than $2$, order.
-In the present paper, they both are replaced by a continuous form of the Foster--Lyapunov condition, from which, in practice, such properties are usually derived.
-It is, however, worth noting that here this condition involves the square of the function $V$ (appearing in \eqref{cond:our}), which enables one to achieve the above-mentioned statement for measures with finite second moment, that is, a slightly less restrictive property.
+Hypotheses (H2) and (H3) used in \cite{kom_walczuk} roughly ensure that the semigroup $\{P(t)\}_{t\geq 0}$ preserves the finiteness of measure moments of a given, greater than $2$, order.
+In the present paper, they are both replaced by a strengthened version of the continuous Lyapunov condition, from which, in practice, such properties are usually derived.